SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 the PC meeting.
 If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another set of candidates for approval.

+Recommendations: <!--- AF: I don't think anything below can be a strict requirement --->

+- The PCC should strive to avoid the appearance of favoring current and former students, postdocs, colleagues, or collaborators for membership on the PC or ERC.
+- The size of the PC should be such that, given the expected number of submissions, will yield a reasonable reviewing load per PC member.
+Exceeding 25 papers per PC members is strongly discouraged.
+- If there is an ERC, the same diversity criteria listed above should apply to them, scaled to the size of each committee. <!--- AF: confirm this --->
+- PC members should generally not serve on the PC more often than every four years.
+Exceptions may be made to enable a small overlap (<10%) from year to year to provide continuity.
+It is advisable that no one should serve on the PC for more than two years in a row. <!--- AF: The language is vague and PLDI is certainly breaking the four year rule --->
+- The PCC of year X+1 can be invited to serve on the PC (with a lighter reviewing load) for year X as soon as he or she is selected.
+- The PCC should strive to avoid selecting PC members that collaborate regularly with each other or with the PCC, or PC members from the same institution in the exact same area.
+- For conferences, all PC members should have PhDs by the submission deadline of the conference.
+For affiliated workshops, the PC can include PhD students in their final year, as long as the total number does not exceed 10% (rounded up) the PC.

 Call for Papers
 ---------------